gerry-montemayor/fitness-app/README.md

 - Create custom splits
 - Search a database of workouts to choose from

+  TODO:
-- Follow friends and track their splits
+  - Users can follow friends and see their splits